|

 The coach's primary role is to facilitate the process of

-individual development through achievement of Athletic potential.
+individual development through the achievement of Athletic potential.
 This role

-term athletic considerations.
-To fulfil this role the coach must behave in an
+accepts the athletes' long-term interests are of greater importance than short-term athletic considerations.
+To fulfil this role, the coach must behave in an

 ethical manner respecting the following points: